ypriverol/github-paper/document/manuscript.md

 More than just code compilation and testing can be integrated into your software project: GitHub hooks can be used to automate numerous tasks to help improve the overall quality of your project.
-A important complement to successful test completion is to demonstrate that the tests sufficiently cover the existing code base.
+An important complement to successful test completion is to demonstrate that the tests sufficiently cover the existing code base.
 For this, the integration of _Codecov_ is recommended (\url{https://codecov.io}).
 This